 2017's album, Lost Nights at the Leopard Lounge, introduced twelve new original tunes, including two that Michele co-wrote with Cory Wilds.
 It debuted week of June 24, 2017 on the Roots Music Report at #46 for Blues, #20 in Contemporary Blues, and #1 for Washington State.

 2018's album, Wiggle Room, includes ten new original tunes.
-The album debuted at #6 on Roots Music Report's Jazzy Blues chart - then rested at #1 for three weeks; it also debuted at #9 on the Washington blues chart before shooting up to #1 and staying there for three weeks.
+The album debuted at #6 on Roots Music Report's Jazzy Blues chart - then was at #1 for thirteen weeks; it also debuted at #9 on the Washington blues chart before shooting up to #1 and staying there for seven weeks.
 All ten songs from the album charted.
 The band was a finalist in the Washington Blues Society's 2018 International Blues Challenge.

 *NOTE: Pronunciation: Michele De-MOORE (rhymes with "the floor")